python3statement/pycon-2017/proposal.md

 Description
 ===========

-This talk will have 3 main categories:
+This talk will have 3 main parts:

-In the first part we will focus on the hiccups that can arise if one wants to release a new major version of a program/library which focus on being compatible with Python 3 only, or at least lay the ground work to prepare this transition.
-There are many ways that the transition can be done, with advantages and drawbacks to each.
-In particular, most of the solution often advocated on the internet can break on Python 2 systems, increasing the chasm between Python 2 and Python 3.
+In the first part, we will focus on the challenges that arise when releasing a major version of a library that is Python 3 only.
+We will describe some groundwork that will ease such a transition.
+Additionally, we will describe several ways to approach the transition itself, complete with a discussion of the merits and demerits of each approach.
+In particular, many solutions unknowingly unleash the rabbit of breakage on Python 2 systems, further increasing the chasm between Python 2 and Python 3.

 Audience